tokjun/IGTLRepeater/README.md

 ### IGTLRepeater

-Similarly, IGTLRepeater can be configured with CMake, and then built with the C++ compalier.
+Similarly, IGTLRepeater can be configured with CMake, and then built with the C++ compiler.

 ~~~~
 $ cd <working directory>